fredefox/javalette/doc/README.md

 This program takes care of input-parsing, calling the correct methods from the library and reporting success/error according to the spec.

+The syntax of javalette is described by `javalette.cf` (used by bnfc to generate a lexer, parser and an ast desription of the language).

 Typechecking
 ------------
 The typechecker is implemented using a monad-stack: